pjflanagan/oh-word/README.md

 TODO:
-- [ ] share button (share config, share roll) - start using search instead of hash
+- [x] share button (share config, share roll)
+- [ ] popup when you click the share button
-- [ ] mobile sizing - get rid of dock completley (replace instead of place)
+- [ ] mobile sizing - get rid of dock completley and only show the tile that is currently placeable (replace instead of place, should work for all tiles, even blank ones)
 - [ ] social media share card with logo
-- [ ] fix all the hashtags and exclamation points in path - start using search instead of hash
+- [ ] fix all the hashtags and exclamation points in path
 - [ ] hover effect on tiles (animation that rotates them a little and makes them bigger)
 - [x] no cursor on empty squares, hover instead
 - [x] detect islands and don't reward points: only reward points for the largest island, subtract points for the others